openmoh/openmohaa/README.md

 | Server module (fgame)   |      | x      |      |       |     |             | Actor, vehicle, and few gameplay bugs                             |
 | UI                      |      |        |      | x     |     |             | Has core features only (menu, widgets, console, hud, urc loading) |

+NOTE: Both client and server version can be compiled to target **Medal of Honor: Spearhead* and **Medal of Honor: Breakthrough**.

 ## Running

 Backup existing mohaa files, **cgamex86.dll** and **gamex86.dll** (set their extension to **.bak**)